Two weeks ago, I was terrified in the walk-in clinic waiting room.

-Yesterday, I had my second unexpected wave of internet “fame” this year after one of my favorite authors, Jen Hatmaker, shared my social media etiquette post and my site stats immediately exploded.
+Yesterday, I had my second unexpected wave of internet “fame” this year after the author Jen Hatmaker shared my social media etiquette post and my site stats immediately exploded.

 Last night, I didn’t need to wear a coat it was so nice.

 And this morning, I woke up to…

 That’s a picture of my backyard from my bedroom window.